 As bad as things have undoubtedly been here, I think the situation is steadily improving.
-Granted profit was down in 2019 versus 2018, but it’s the same story everywhere in the oil space.
-All-in-all, and after stripping out various one-off losses on divested assets, the company posted underlying profit of around $2,560m in 4Q19 (circa 76¢ per ADS) and $9,990m (circa $2.95 per ADS) over the course of 2019 as a whole.
+Granted, profit was down in 2019 versus 2018, but it’s the same story everywhere in the oil space.
+All-in-all, and after stripping out various one-off losses on divested assets, the company posted underlying profit of around $2.56b in 4Q19 (circa 76¢ per ADS).
+That figure increases to $9.99b (circa $2.95 per ADS) for 2019 as a whole.

-The gap between BP’s reference year (i.e. 2017) and 2021 obviously incorporates a little bit of inflation so to reflect that let’s increase the oil price from $55/bbl to $60/bbl.
-We are obviously a fair bit below that at the moment because of the ongoing coronavirus hit (Brent is trading at circa $54/bbl as I type), but it’s not a particularly aggressive long-term assumption.
-Heck Brent crude averaged over $64/bbl over the course of last year.
+To expand on that last statement a little, let’s just take a look at the company’s guidance.
+Note first that most of this is based on a Brent crude oil price of $55/bbl (real terms, 2017).
+Using that as a reference, the company sees itself generating circa 50% more in annual free cash flow by 2021.
+Note that it should generate an extra $1.4b per year just through reduced Gulf of Mexico oil spill payments.
+Now, the gap between BP’s reference year (i.e. 2017) and 2021 obviously incorporates a little bit of inflation, so let’s increase the oil price from $55/bbl to $60/bbl.
+We are obviously a fair bit below that at the moment because of the ongoing coronavirus hit, with Brent currently trading at circa $54/bbl, but it’s not a particularly aggressive long-term assumption.
+Heck, Brent crude averaged over $64/bbl over the course of last year.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!